 Diego sighed, running his hands through his hair.
 He embraced her, holding her tight while he thought of the terrible days again.

 He started slowly while he was reliving those terrible days, but then he couldn't stop anymore.

 It was as if he needed to tell her about the feelings he had hidden inside him ever since Risendo's death.

 The animosity he felt towards Risendo, the shock when he had found out that he was his brother, and his own inability to kill him though Risendo had tried to kill him shortly before.
 First with the explosion that buried him under a pile of rocks and then in a deadly duel.

 Only de Soto's shot had saved him from Risendo killing him.
 The same de Soto who had tried to shoot him as Zorro, only that Hidalgo had gotten in the way and was shot instead.
 And then there was the loss he felt after his twin was dead.

 Victoria was horrified when she heard his tale, but when he told her how he was buried under the rocks, she began to cry.
 "Oh, Diego, you were so close to death these days, and I never knew it.
 No wonder you had nightmares after all you'd been through.
 But, I'm glad you came to me, even when you weren't ready to share your secrets with me."

 "I've tried very hard not to think about it anymore.
 If you hadn't been there to help me through that time, I don't know what I'd done."
 Diego buried his head at her shoulder.

 "I'm always here for you, Diego."
-Victoria assured him while she thought about all the hurts and other times he'd nearly been killed that he hadn't told her about and that he had buried deep inside him.
-She was only relieved that he wasn't riding as Zorro anymore.
+Victoria assured him while she thought about all the hurts, and the other times he'd nearly been killed that he hadn't told her about, and that he had buried deep inside him.
+She was relieved that he wasn't riding as Zorro anymore.

-"And I'm there for you too, querida."
-Wrapped in his embrace Victoria felt warm and secure.
-Coming out of his mood Diego started to kiss her passionately, making her forget everything else.
+"And, I'm there for you too, Querida."
+Wrapped in his embrace, Victoria felt warm and secure.
+Coming out of his mood Diego started to kiss her tenderly, showing her his love.